kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 ```
 ./permissions.sh
 ```
-This will add a permission set with API name __microscopeAnalyticsIntegration__ to the Tableau CRM 'Integration User'.
+This will add a permission set with API name __microscopeAnalyticsIntegration__ to the *CRM Analytics* 'Integration User'.

-Then push the Tableau CRM artefacts to the scratch org:
+Then push the *CRM Analytics* artefacts to the scratch org:

 ```
 cd ..